-Before you decide to go it on your own, consider the trajectory of your business and whether you’ll be able to allot the necessary resources to the fulfillment process.
+Before you decide to go it on your own, consider whether you’ll be able to allot the necessary resources to the fulfillment process.
 Is your business growing quickly?
-If so, will you be able to scale your fulfillment operation to keep up with increasing orders?
+Will you be able to scale your fulfillment operation to keep up with increasing orders?
 As you grow, fulfilling orders can take up most of your day, especially during peak periods.
 You might decide that investing in marketing and research is a better use of your resources.

-After careful consideration, if it makes good business sense for you to handle your own fulfillment, you can start putting together a plan.
-Here are some of the things you’ll need when gettings started:
+After careful consideration, if it makes sense for you to handle your own fulfillment, you can start putting together a plan.
+Here are some of the things you’ll need when getting started:

-An Organized Warehouse: Whether you’re still filling orders out of your garage or basement, or you have a larger warehouse space, it’s time to get organized.
-Arrange your SKUs in a logical manner, with the most commonly ordered products in the most accessible space.
+An Organized Warehouse: Arrange your SKUs in a logical manner, with the most commonly ordered products in the most accessible space.
 Put them within easy reach so the picker doesn’t have to reach or bend.
 Less commonly ordered items can be stowed in more out of the way areas, or on higher or lower shelves.
 Once you’ve decided on the best location for each product, barcode your SKUs and locations for use with WMS scanners.

-Order Management Software: As order volume increases, you will need a way to keep the orders organized and easy to process.
-A good order management software solution is critical, as it allows you to see all your incoming orders in one place, monitor their progress, and see when they’ve been picked, packed, and shipped.
+Order Management Software: Good order management software is critical, as it allows you to see all your incoming orders in one place, monitor their progress, and see when they’ve been picked, packed, and shipped.
 This is especially important if you’re selling through multiple channels, since filling orders through those channels separately could become a logistical nightmare.
 Your order management system should be easy to integrate with online shopping carts such as Shopify and Magento and any other software you use in the fulfillment process.

-Warehouse Management System (WMS): Once your warehouse is organized, you need a system to keep it that way.
-A WMS consists of software and hardware that allows you to scan your various products (SKUs) into locations within your warehouse and keep track of them as they move through the fulfillment process.
+Warehouse Management System (WMS): A WMS consists of software and hardware that allows you to scan your various products (SKUs) into locations within your warehouse and keep track of them as they move through the fulfillment process.
 Warehouse employees scan barcodes on products and locations to record when an item has been picked, when it’s been packed and when it’s been shipped.
 Your WMS is a critical logistics tool helps you keep track of inventory amount and location, as well as tracking a particular item through the fulfillment process.
 It allows you to manage your inventory levels and get orders out the door.